core-wg/oscore/draft-ietf-core-object-security.md

 # OSCORE Compression {#compression}

 The Concise Binary Object Representation (CBOR) {{RFC7049}} combines very small message sizes with extensibility.
 The CBOR Object Signing and Encryption (COSE) {{RFC8152}} uses CBOR to create compact encoding of signed and encrypted data.
 COSE is however constructed to support a large number of different stateless use cases, and is not fully optimized for use as a stateful security protocol, leading to a larger than necessary message expansion.
 In this section, we define a simple stateless compression mechanism for OSCORE called the "compressed COSE object", which significantly reduces the per-packet overhead.
-The compressed COSE object is divided in two parts, part 1 carried in the Object-Security option and part 2 in the payload of the OSCORE message, as described below.

-## Encoding of the Object-Security Value
+## Encoding of the Object-Security Value {#obj-sec-value}

-The value of the Object-Security option SHALL contain part 1 of the compressed COSE object: the OSCORE flag byte and the kid parameter as follows:
+The value of the Object-Security option SHALL contain the OSCORE flag byte and the kid parameter as follows:

 ~~~~~~~~~~~
  0                   1                   2                   3